codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 * [Mail Chimp's Voice and Tone Guide](http://voiceandtone.com/)

 ###Reading level tools
 Tools like [Readability-score.com](https://readability-score.com/) can give writers real-time feedback on the clarity and reading level of their content.
 In general, pages should strive for a 6-8th grade reading level.
-Using readability tools will highlight which pages on your site need to be rewritten and ultimately help teach your writers how to write appropriate, accessible content.

 #####**Spotlight: The U.K.'s Government Digital Service**
 The U.K.'s Government Digital Service has published some helpful [background research on how users read](https://www.gov.uk/service-manual/user-centred-design/how-users-read.html